Jinil-JP/Jinil-JP/README.md

 📱 Crafting user-focused, scalable, and innovative mobile applications

 I'm passionate about iOS development, as I love the combination of creative and logical problem-solving skills it requires.
-I am always eager to learn new things and improve my craft.
+With 5+ years of experience, I am always eager to learn new things and improve my craft.
 I aim to create intuitive and innovative apps that enhance the user experience and solve real-world problems.

 ## 🛠 Skills